Do you want to cruise around the streets of Rome with confidence?

 Because of this, you can never be described as “fluent” in a language without being able to hold your own in its idioms.

-Why Learning Idioms Is a Must for Italian Language Learners
+Why Learning Italian Idioms Is a Must for Learners of the Language

 Idioms are a little different from the literal and grammatically perfect sentence examples found in textbooks.

 In real life, communication can not only be grammatically awkward (like “Long time, no see!”), it can also be a lot more figurative.
 (No, you’re not really “killing two birds with one stone,” but hey, you already know what that means.)

 An idiom’s meaning has very little to do with the individual words that make it up.

 Take the Italian idiom “Fare il chilo!” (literally, “To make the kilo”) as an example.
 Anybody can pick up an Italian app and learn the meaning of individual words.
 But it takes a certain finesse to comprehend the full expression.

 “Facciamo il chilo” means “Let’s rest after lunch.”
 As in, “Abbiamo mangiato un sacco, facciamo il chilo” (We ate too much, let’s take a post-lunch rest).